3Blocks-net/docs-pecunity-io/docs/features/strategies/strategies.md

 The utility token **$PEC** directly benefits from these fees:

 - If fees are paid in tokens such as **USDT** or **USDC**, a portion is converted into **$PEC** and then **burned**.
-- If fees are paid directly in **$PEC**, the fee is lower, but a small portion is still burned.
+- If fees are paid directly in **$PEC**, the fee is lower , but a small portion is still burned.

 This ensures that with every strategy execution, the **value and scarcity of $PEC** are continuously supported in the long term.